skx/ephemeris/README.md

 * `Posts`
   * This is the path to the directory containing your blog-posts.
+  * The input directory will be searched recursively.
 * `Comments`
   * This is the path to the directory containing your comments.
   * If this is empty then no comments will be read/inserted into your output